 Do I need to remain in the asymptomatic testing program if vaccinated?

 Yes, we are requiring regular testing of all community members regardless of vaccination status.
 Our testing program is one of our key protocols for assessing the overall health and safety of the community.
 Color will send you notifications of when it is your day to test.
-You may find up-to-date information on testing frequency on the coronavirus site.
+You can find up-to-date information on testing frequency on the coronavirus site.

 Individuals who have been fully vaccinated and submitted their vaccination information to HUHS will no longer need to quarantine if they are identified as a close contact and their last exposure to a positive person was later than two weeks after their vaccination (the second of two doses for two-dose vaccines, or the single dose for one-dose vaccines) is complete.
 Vaccinated individuals are still expected to participate in contact tracing efforts as requested by HUHS.